FCOO/fcoo-language/README.md

 ### Sentence
 Sometime a translation is so local that it do not need to be added as a key.
-Eq. in error-messages where the contents is specific to a given error
+E.g. in error-messages where the contents is specific to a given error

 In these cases a new method is added to i18next: